Horace King, Baron Maybray-King: Parliament

 In the 1950 general election, King successfully fought the newly created Southampton Test seat, albeit with a very small majority.
 He successfully defended the seat in the 1951 election, which had been called after Labour's 1950 majority had proved unworkable.
 However, at the 1955 election, King switched his candidacy to the far safer neighbouring seat of Southampton Itchen, where he was re-elected until he left Parliament in 1971.
-During his time in Parliament he established links with the USA and Canada and lectured there on the British Constitution and Parliament.
+During his time in Parliament he established links with the United States and Canada, and lectured there on the British Constitution and Parliament.
 During one lecture trip in Georgia he and Martin Luther King Jr. appeared on a local TV station together under the billing of "The Two Dr Kings".
-He was instrumental in gaining UK support for the UNESCO project of the raising of the temples at Abu Simbel after the flooding of the Nile by the Aswan dam.
+He was instrumental in gaining UK support for the UNESCO project of the raising of the temples at Abu Simbel after the flooding of the Nile by the Aswan Dam.
 He promoted bills on corneal grafts and attempted to raise awareness in the 1960s of autism.
 A keen European, he served in the Council of Europe.

 When Harold Wilson was elected as the first Labour Prime Minister for 13 years in 1964, King was selected as the Chairman of Ways and Means and the Deputy Speaker.